 The attorneys at Donnellan Law, PLLC bring their extensive legal experience to every one of their clients.
-Our goal is to protect your interests, whether that means seeking the maximum amount of child support or findings ways to limit your financial exposure.
-Your support goals are our top priority.
+Our goal is to protect your interests, whether that means seeking the maximum amount of child support or finding ways to limit your financial exposure.

-An agreement determining the amount of child support must satisfy certain technical provisions of the Child Support Standards Act.
-The attorneys at Donnellan Law, PLLC will ensure that your Agreement complies with these technical provisions.
+Your agreement determining the amount of child support must meet certain technical provisions of the New York Child Support Standards Act.
+Our attorneys at Donnellan Law, PLLC, will ensure that your agreement complies with these technical provisions.

 Child support can be a contentious issue, whether it is during a divorce proceeding or in a contested support matter in family court.
 We can help you understand the issues and requirements and work to achieve your goals.
 Call our office at 518-602-3820 or use our online form to schedule a confidential consultation.